Mayhema/expense-tracker/README1.md

 ---

-## 4. Enhanced Interactive Data Visualizations
+## 4. Interactive Data Visualizations

 Elevate the analytics dashboard with drill-downs, date sliders, and forecast projections.